CraftrDoinTech/CraftPanel/README.md

 ## Overview
-CraftPanel is a modern, high-performance **game server management panel** built on **Pterodactyl Panel**, offering enhanced security, and integrated billing with Stripe (And soon other payment processors).
+CraftPanel is a modern, high-performance **game server management panel** built on **Pterodactyl Panel** (And JexPanel), offering enhanced security, and integrated billing with Stripe (And soon other payment processors).

 ## Features
 - Advanced authentication and security setups